DevCrumbs/Warcraft-II/README.md

 # Levels

-There are four levels for the player to choose in bettween.
-Two of them are easy, two of them have a medium difficulty and the other one is hard.
+There are five levels for the player to choose in bettween.
+Two of them are easy, two of them have a medium difficulty and the other one has a hard difficulty.

 - The easy levels give the player more amout of gold in mines and have less intense attacks to the base.

 - The normal levels have a normal amount of gold given to the player, and have more intense attacks to base.

-- The hard level gives the player the same amount of gold as with the normal levels, but doesn't give them gold when killing enemys.
+- The hard level gives the player the same amount of gold as with the normal levels, but doesn't give them gold when killing enemies.
 Also, the attacks to base are the more intense out of the three difficulties.

 # About the units